 Also to be considered is the principle that the presence of personal goodwill is presumably determined in a competitive context, not in a retirement context.
 That is, it appears that the issue is not whether the corporation could continue if the shareholder were to retire and not be active in the same line of business, but rather, it appears that the question is whether the corporation's business would follow the shareholder if the shareholder engaged in a competitive business.

-The percentage of potential dollars of U.S. income tax saved from re-allocating each dollar away from corporate goodwill to personal goodwill is 28.9%, assuming a corporate tax rate of 34% and an individual capital gain tax rate of 15%, computed as follows:
+The percentage of potential dollars of U.S. income tax saved from re-allocating each dollar away from corporate goodwill to personal goodwill is 29.7%, assuming a corporate tax rate of 34%, an individual capital gain tax rate of 20%, and non-application of the 3.8% Medicare surtax on the sale of personal goodwill (gain on sale of trade or business property exception), computed as follows: